 1. Operator error and the risk of contamination

 Agalloco and Akers reviewed sources of contamination in cleanrooms between 1986 and 2001, and identified personnel, human error and non-routine activity as the top three sources.5

 While it’s widely understood that humans are the dirtiest thing in a cleanroom, it needs to be said that the risks of human error and non-routine activity is especially high in the applications described by Mr. Fay.
 These are facilities with different drug products being produced into different containers, each with their own unique requirements.
 Having operators trained to deal with this level of variation is difficult, and the chances of making mistakes increases.
 The repeatability and safety of manual processing under normal circumstances has already been called into question by FDA.
 Why employ it when the risks are greater?

 The same problem of human error exists in manufacturing cell & gene therapies.
 Patients receiving these therapies have been through other treatments without success, so their condition is fragile and administration cannot be delayed.
 That’s why vein-to-vein manufacturing time is so critical.
 Risking batch loss to operator error at the filling stage is unacceptable.
-We covered filling requirements for cell and gene therapies in our white paper Aseptic Filling for Personalized Medicines.

 2. The difficulty and cost of integrating and validating aseptic barriers and filling machines from many manufacturers